Keyboard shortcuts

 Compound expression used as range bound

-While a simple range expression such as 0..<n can be assigned type [n]i32, a range expression 0..<(n+1) will give produce an unknown size.
+While a simple range expression such as 0..<n can be assigned type [n]i32, a range expression 0..<(n+1) produces an unknown size.

 Complex slicing

-Most complex array slicing, such as xs[a:b], will have an unknown size.
+Most complex array slicing, such as xs[a..b], has an unknown size.
 Exceptions are listed in the reference for slice expressions.

 Complex ranges